JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ### Writing common declarations

-The common source set can define expected declarations which must have actual implementations in the `androidMain` and `iosMain` source sets.
-During compilation, the Kotlin compiler automatically substitutes all the actual implementations instead of expected declarations used in the common code.
+The common source set contains shared code that can be used across multiple target platforms.
+It's designed to contain code that is platform-independent.
+If you try to use platform-specific APIs in the common source set, IDE will show a warning:

 1. Open the `Greeting.kt` file and try to access one of the Java classes, `java.util.Random().nextBoolean()`, inside the `greet()` function: